Azure/prometheus-collector/otelcollector/deploy/eng.ms/docs/Prometheus/PromMDMTutorial3ConfigureCollection.md

 # Configure metrics collection

+Check the [existing limitations](./PromMDMfaq.md#known-issues) on the collection side.

 When you deployed the prometheus-collector, it set up the following targets to be scraped by default every 30 seconds - 'coreDns', 'kubelet', cAdvisor', 'kubeproxy', 'apiServer', 'kube-state-metrics' and 'node'.

 If these are the only targets you want to scrape, then you can proceed further to [Setting up Grafana](~/metrics/prometheus/PromMDMTutorial4SetUpGrafanaAMG.md).